peterhinch/micropython-nano-gui/DRIVERS.md

 REFLECT = 0x40  # Swap pixels left-right
 USD = 0x80   # Upside down: swap pixels top-bottom
 ```
 For non-standard modes these may be combined using the bitwise-or `|` operator.
-Exammple `color_setup.py` is for Pi Pico.
+The following example `color_setup.py` is for Pi Pico.
 ```python
 from drivers.st7789.st7789_4bit import ST7789 as SSD, PORTRAIT, USD